cloudmosaic/quickstarts/README.md

 ### Drawer iframe
 For some reason the content within the drawer was in an iframe, I've removed the iframe, see if that breaks anything.
 ### Styling
-Need to consolidate all the required bits and pieces for the styling and prune what is not needed
+Need to consolidate all the required bits and pieces for the styling and prune what is not needed.
+Pulls in styles from various sources: bootstrap, PF3, PF4, custom
 ### Bundle size
 Bundle is too heavy, see packages/module/stats.html
 ### Files